KEO-cls-eedi/specification/doc/clseedi.md

 B <-l-- Broker : clseedi/to-localdevice/B
 B --l-> Broker : clseedi/from-localdevice/B

+A <-r..
+Broker : clseedi/to-localdevice/A/ship/shipId1
+A ..r-> Broker : clseedi/from-localdevice/A/ship/shipId1
+A <-d..
+A1 : clseedi/from-localdevice/A/ship/shipId1
+A ..d-> A1 : clseedi/to-localdevice/A/ship/shipId1

-Backend <-d-- Broker : clseedi/from-localdevice/+
+Backend <-d-- Broker : clseedi/from-localdevice/#
-Backend --d-> Broker : clseedi/to-localdevice/A \n clseedi/to-localdevice/B
+Backend --d-> Broker : clseedi/to-localdevice/A \n clseedi/to-localdevice/A/ship/shipId1 \n clseedi/to-localdevice/B
 @enduml

+## Character substitution in the topic

+Some characters have a special meaning in an MQTT topic or may generally be problematic for data processing or visualization.
+Such characters must be substituted with their HEX representation in capital letters prefixed by the '\%' sign (similar to URL encoding) before publishing to a topic.
+All unprintable characters (with HEX value less than 0x20 or with the value 0x7F), as well as '#', '$', '+', '/', ' ' and '\%' SHALL be substituted.
+For a subsequent device with a SHIP ID "12345%6#7/" the message SHALL be published to the topic `clseedi/from-localdevice/ship/12345%256%237%2F`
+The receiving side SHALL look for the `%` character in the last topic level and decode if necessary to obtain the original ID of the subsequent device
+<span id="REQ-52"><a href="#REQ-52">[REQ-52]</a></span>.

 # Connection state of the local device

-To ensure the backend is always aware of the connection status of the local device, a message of the type `de.keo-connectivity.clseedi.localDeviceStatus` SHALL be sent to the \<FROM_LOCAL_DEVICE\>/<b>deviceStatus</b> topic.
+To ensure the backend is always aware of the connection status of the local device, a message of the type `de.keo-connectivity.clseedi.localDeviceStatus` SHALL be sent to the \<FROM_LOCAL_DEVICE\>/<b>deviceStatus</b> topic
+<span id="REQ-72"><a href="#REQ-72">[REQ-72]</a></span>.
 This message includes a boolean field representing the connection status.
 Upon establishing a connection, the message SHALL be sent with the retain flag set to true and the connection status set to true.
 Simultaneously, the same message SHALL be configured as the Last Will and Testament (LWT) with the connection status set to false.
 Additionally, the message id should be newly generated each time the message is created.
-This setup ensures that the backend can always determine the current connection status of the local device.
+This setup ensures that the backend can always determine the current connection status of the local device <span id="REQ-53"><a href="#REQ-53">[REQ-53]</a></span>.

 * [de.keo-connectivity.clseedi.localDeviceStatus.schema.json](de.keo-connectivity.clseedi.localDeviceStatus.schema.json) defines the structure of this message.
 * [de.keo-connectivity.clseedi.localDeviceStatus.json](de.keo-connectivity.clseedi.localDeviceStatus.json) an example showing the device not connected, without timestamp.
 * [de.keo-connectivity.clseedi.localDeviceStatus_connected.json](de.keo-connectivity.clseedi.localDeviceStatus_connected.json) an example showing the device connected, with timestamp.

-The timestamp is defined optional in the schema; however, it SHALL be set when the connection status is true and SHALL not be set for the LWT, as the disconnection time is unknown.
+The timestamp is defined optional in the schema; however, it SHALL be set when the connection status is true and SHALL not be set for the LWT, as the disconnection time is unknown
+<span id="REQ-54"><a href="#REQ-54">[REQ-54]</a></span>.

 # Data Model